silomo-luthando-kunene/alx-data_analysis_project-/README.md

 ### 📈 Key Insights
 * **Corruption Detection & Data Integrity:** Through SQL querying and analysis I identified specific data anomalies that uncovered a bribery scheme among field officials.
 * **Operational Bottleneck Identification:** Discovered that over 40% of residents faced queue times exceeding 30 minutes.
 Identified that repairing existing broken infrastructure (reservoirs/pipes) provided a 3x higher ROI in terms of "people served per dollar" compared to digging new wells in specific provinces.
+Demonstrated that repairing broken infrastructure (pipes/reservoirs) yielded a 3x higher ROI in "people served per dollar" compared to new well construction.
+* **Operational Readiness:** Developed a list to transition "Backlog" items into actionable "Job Lists" for engineering teams.

 ### Conclusion